JeremySeverson/board-game-summary/summaries/archaeology.md

 3. Shuffle rest of cards to form Treasure deck
 4. Give each player 4 Treasure cards and 1 Tent card
 5. Deal 5 cards faceup to form the Marketplace
-6. Randomly select a Monument tile and setup with a number of Treasure cards
+6. Randomly select a Monument tile and setup with a number of Treasure cards (see [The Monument Tiles](#the-monument-tiles))
 7. Shuffle Thief, Sandstorm and Map cards into Treasure deck to form the Dig Site deck (see table below)

 | Players | Thiefs | Sandstorms | Broken Tablet | Broken Pendant |